“What I like möst about the Breeteesh” said my colleague as we all got in the lift to go for morning coffee, “is ze wonderful sense of humour.”

-“But Brian” he replied “the Belgians intellectualise in other ways and spend much more time living a good life, than the Brits do.
+“But George” he replied “the Belgians intellectualise in other ways and spend much more time living a good life, than the Brits do.
 Belgians eat better, drink better, dress better, and work less, so they can spend more time with their friends and family”.

 I agreed, as a phrase started to play in my mind.

 “I guess you could say that the humour of Magritte and the Belgians, then, is ‘Conscious artistic irony’”.

 “Too true, George” rejoined Paolo, adding “How often does life make you feel like that man with the big green apple, full in his face!” he cried, as we got up to clear the table and passed through to the cafeteria, unaware that William that day was in particularly fine form.